 About Lone Pine Cemetery

-Lone Pine Cemetery in the Gallipoli Peninsula in Turkey is the final resting place of 1,167 Commonwealth troops, 504 unidentified, who fought in the Gallipoli Campaign, an eight month effort during World War I to remove the Ottoman Empire from the war.
+Lone Pine Cemetery in the Gallipoli Peninsula in Turkey is the final resting place of 1,167 Commonwealth troops, 504 of whom are unidentified.
+The troops fought in the Gallipoli Campaign, which was an eight month effort during World War I to remove the Ottoman Empire from the war.

-Named after a single tree that grew there and stood throughout the conflict, Lone Pine Cemetery is located on the site of the Battle of Lone Pine.
+Named after a single tree that grew there and stood throughout the conflict, Lone Pine Cemetery is located on the site of the Battle of Lone Pine, in the former Anzac sector of the Gallipoli Peninsula, Turkey.
 At the beginning of the conflict, in April 1915, Australian forces had briefly managed to take this strategically important location before Turkish forces recaptured it and held it for several months.

 On 6 August 1915, Australian forces made a second attempt at taking Lone Pine.
 The attack was successful and by 10 August, they had captured the area.
 They would hold it until they were evacuated in December.